NeRdTheNed/OSWrapper/README.md

 ## Usage

 These libraries are single-header file libraries.
-Include them in exactly one C file as such:
+Include them in exactly one C or C++ file as such:

 ```C
 #define OSWRAPPER_LIBRARYNAME_IMPLEMENTATION